Social media is hot, hot, hot right now!

 - And those that enable readers to share the content they find on your site.

 The first button type – those that link directly to your social media pages – typically appear in the header, the footer, or somewhere in the blog sidebar.

-The second button type generally appear at the top or bottom (or both) of each individual page or post.
+The second button type appear at the top or bottom (or both) of each page or post.

-You can easily tell the difference because the fist type will be just a button, while the second may have a counting feature that lets readers know how many times an article has been shared.
+You can quickly tell the difference because the first type will be just a button, while the second may have a counting feature that lets readers know how many times an article has been shared.